solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 transferred from the PDA to the community wallet at a later time.
 At some point in the future, the community wallet will go around and clean up all the straggling lamports.
-It's important to note that anyone should be able to sign for the redeem function, since the PDA has permission over itself.
+It's important to note that anyone should be able to sign for the redeem function since the PDA has permission over itself.

 If you want to avoid bottlenecks at all costs, this is one way to tackle them.
 Ultimately this is a design decision and the simpler, less optimal solution